alchemycodelab/alchemy-student-projects/Spring-2020.md

 ### City Hikes PDX

 > Description
->> A pure JavaScript Application That shows gives the user hiking recommendations from Locations in Portland Or. persistent user singe-in on local storage
+>> A pure JavaScript Application That shows gives the user hiking recommendations from Locations in Portland, OR.
 >

 - [Live Site](https://langstonbs.github.io/TerraFive)